TIBHannover/FAIR-R/_episodes/03-func-R.md

 {: .language-r}

 This is a good practice to begin with.
-Keeping the documentation exactly next to the code helps keeping the docu up to date when the code has to be changed.
+Keeping the documentation exactly next to the code helps keeping the former in sync with code changes.
-However, such comments are not what we saw when using `?read.csv` to view a help page.
+However, when using `?…` or `help(…)` we do not see such informal comments.

 How can we create conveniently readable help pages for our own functions?
 By using the [roxygen2] package!